-Figure 3: E2R Architectural Vision
+Figure 4: E2R Architectural Vision

-V. E2R PROJECT STRUCTURE
+5. E2R PROJECT STRUCTURE

-The E^2R Project is structured in six technical workpackages (WP), corresponding to six main research fields.
-Two additional workpackages are dedicated to project management and dissemination, standardisation and training:
+The E^2R Project is structured in six technical work-packages (WP), corresponding to six main research fields.
+Two additional work-packages are dedicated to project management and dissemination, standardization and training:

-• "E2R System Research" (WP1) aims to build and develop the system research for end-to-end reconfigurability, with the aim of aggregating the technical, business and regulatory visions from the different actors of the project and this, across the project WPs.
-The technical research is addressing the E2R scenarios and requirements, the E2R business path elaboration and road-map, the overall E2R architectures, reference models and reconfigurability management, and finally the E^2R regulatory perspectives,

-"Equipment Management" (WP2) addresses the reconfiguration issues related to equipment, i.e. terminals and base-stations/access-points, which are capable of being reconfigured securely, reliably and seamlessly (Figure 4).
+- "E2R System Research" (WP1) aims to build and • develop the system research for end-to-end reconfigurability, with the aim of aggregating the technical, business and regulatory visions from the different actors of the project (from user to service provider) and this, across the project WPs.
+The technical research will address the E2R scenarios and requirements, the E^2R business path elaboration and road-map, the overall E^2R architectures, reference models and reconfigurability management, and finally the E^2R regulatory perspectives.
+The WP1 will lead and coordinate the bi-annual E^2R internal Workshops to address specific technical thematic across WPs and build the vision over the complete project, - "Equipment Management" (WP2) addresses the reconfiguration issues related to equipment, i.e. terminals and base-stations/access-points, which are capable of being reconfigured securely, reliably and seamlessly (Figure 5).
 Initially the focus is on the terminal centric development of the local (to the equipment) reconfiguration management, and the development of extensions for execution environments to provide the basic mechanisms supporting the needed reconfiguration capabilities for dynamic adaptation and secure/reliable operation.
-As progress in the aforementioned topics will be made, deeper integration and exploitation of reconfigurable and flexible protocol stacks will be pursued.
+As progress in the aforementioned topics will be made, deeper integration and exploitation of reconfigurable and flexible protocol stacks will be pursued,

-Figure 4: Equipment Management Research
+Figure 5: Equipment Management Research

 "Network Support for Reconfiguration" (WP3) concentrates on the support of reconfigurability of network entities and terminals by network functions for secure download, reconfiguration management and validation.
-This research is working closely with the research on equipment management to define a suitable reconfiguration management plane as another control plane stretching across users, services, networks and terminals.
-Concepts for endto-end reconfigurations and its impact on end-user service provision management are developed and applied for the design of heterogeneous coupled multi-standard networks based on reconfigurable network elements (Figure 5).
+This research will work closely with the research on equipment management to define a suitable reconfiguration management plane as another control plane stretching across users, services, networks and terminals.
+Concepts for endto-end reconfigurations and its impact on end-user service provision management are developed and applied for the design of heterogeneous coupled multi-standard networks based on reconfigurable network elements (Figure 6).
 This will result in new architectures and signalling for network reconfiguration concepts and negotiations and trading services are partly validated.
 Reconfiguration support architectures and mechanisms will be developed supporting security and safety concepts.

-Figure 5: Network Support Research
+Figure 6: Network Support Research

-"Radio Modem Reconfigurability" (WP4) focuses on the development of local configuration control concepts and mechanisms for the physical laver resources, reconfiguration strategies and the development of the reconfigurable physical resources (Figure 6).
-This research is working closely with the research on equipment management to define the partitioning of configuration management and control function and their interfaces and capabilities towards the physical layer resources.
-The modem research will provide physical layer related reconfiguration capability information to the configuration management entity and will be responsible for reliable reconfiguration processes.
+"Radio Modem Reconfigurability" (WP4) focuses on the development of local configuration control concepts and mechanisms for the physical layer resources, reconfiguration strategies and the development of the reconfigurable physical resources (Figure 7).
+This research will work closely with the research on equipment management to define the partitioning of configuration management and control function and their interfaces and capabilities towards the physical layer resources.
+The modem research will provide physical layer related reconfiguration information capability to the configuration management entity and will be responsible for reliable reconfiguration processes.
 Hardware architectural elements as well as operational software aspects will be considered.
 A common terminal and base station approach will be targeted, creating synergies between both as far as possible, nevertheless considering the need for specific variants due to different requirements,

-Figure 6: Radio Modem Reconfigurability Research
+Figure 7: Radio Modem Reconfigurability Research